chriskrycho/v5.chriskrycho.com/site/journal/2022/OPML Files as Annotated Bibliographies.md

 ---
+title: >
-title: OPML Files as… Annotated Bibliographies?
+  <abbr title="outline processor markup language">OPML</abbr> Files as… Annotated Bibliographies?
 subtitle: >
   What if feed readers let you you make these old <abbr>XML</abbr> files into blog rolls, too?
 qualifiers: